Never Confuse Vanity Publishing With Self-Publishing

 It doesn’t seem to offer anything more than what any self-publisher can do themselves and mostly access for free.

-Due to all the very vague information that the publisher supplies, my advice would be to proceed with extreme caution.
+Due to the very vague information the publisher supplies, I advise proceeding with extreme caution.

 You would need to ask for a lot more specific information before even considering using its services as a solution for serious authors.